Saṃyutta Nikāya

 is the great distinction of wholesomeness.

-clearly seen is this world and beyond.
+insighted is this world and further.

-from the unpleasant no resistance comes.
+with the unwanted no friction comes.

 For those compliances and/or non-compliances